Contact Information

 Next Food Policy Council Meeting

 The Johnson County Food Policy Council usually meets on the third Mondays of the month from 6:00 pm - 8:00 pm.
-The next meeting is Monday, December 16, 2024 at the Johnson County Health and Human Services Building in Conference Room 214 B/C, 855 S. Dubuque St., Iowa City, IA 52240.
+The next meeting is Monday, January 27, 2025 at the Johnson County Health and Human Services Building in Conference Room 214 B/C, 855 S. Dubuque St., Iowa City, IA 52240.
 Meetings agendas are posted a week in advance at http://bit.ly/jocomeeting.

-Food Policy Council Annual Public Forum
+Food Policy Council Annual Public Forum: Rescheduled to early February 2025!

 The Johnson County Food Policy Council invites you to their 10th annual public forum, “From Policy to Plate: Unpacking the LFPA in Johnson County.”
 This annual event focuses on increasing community awareness of and engagement with local food system challenges and opportunities.
 This year’s forum will work to explain state-level investments in local food and their impact in Johnson County, and motivate advocacy around local, state, and federal food policy.